belaqua84/style-select/README.md

 To add a class that defines the width of the select (or some other special style for this select element only):

-`<div style-select items="myArray" ng-model="myModel" whoami="days" selectclass="width-30"></div>`
+`<div style-select items="myArray" ng-model="myModel" whoami="days" selectclass="my-width"></div>`

 The selectclass is applied to both the invisible select element and the visible div.
-In this example width-30 might make the select and div both 30% width.
+In this example my-width might make the select and div both 100px wide.
 If you don't define a specific width then they will be 100% width by default.

 ####Give the Label a specific value